 The American educational system is far from perfect.
 The deep inequities among American schools mean that fundamental educational resources and expectations are still far from assured or universal.
 But even the educational components we take most for granted, whether our kids attend private or public school, the length of the school day, or the number of school days each year, are peculiarly American, rising out of practical and cultural traditions so familiar they’re hard to trace.

 School days elsewhere in the world are in fact radically different from ours — each country has its own specific rituals and educational norms, of course, but beneath those lie foundational assumptions about the value and purpose of education, parental involvement, the balance of responsibilities in a child’s life, and the ideal shape of childhood itself.
 Only by looking at what school days look like in other countries, can we get perspective on how our own kids’ school days stack up.
-What subjects do other countries prioritize?
 How much homework do they give?
 How many hours are in their school day?
 How many school days do they have each year?
 Here’s a quick look at how six countries around the world handle everything from classroom instruction to homework, the number of school days per year, and those seemingly endless teacher-planning days.

 Chile: Greatest Amount of Class Time